 A partnership is an arrangement where parties agree to cooperate to advance their mutual interests.
-Partners are more than stakeholders in that they share benefits, risk and responsibility and may be so positioned that they can perform activities that a BR cannot, or that they are better positioned to undertake.
+Partners are more than stakeholders in that they share benefits, risks and responsibilities and may be so positioned that they can perform activities that a BR cannot, or that they are better positioned to undertake.

 Partnerships can be established at different levels and can have different footprints.
 The essential partnerships within the Biosphere Reserve Programme are between the functional entities of the Programme,

-(i) at the highest level between UNESCO and the DEA,
+(i) at the highest level between UNESCO and the DEFF (Department of Environment, Forestry and Fisheries)

-(ii) at a national level between the DEA and the BRs,
+(ii) at a national level between the DEFF and the BRs,

 (iii) at a provincial level between provincial and national government and the BR, and